ksoichiro/Android-ObservableScrollView/README.md

 ### Install manually with IDE

-See README in the `observablescrollview-samples` directory.
+See README in the `samples` directory.

 ## Usage